ljubisaivanovic/laravel-api-test/README.md

     git clone git@github.com:ljubisaivanovic/q-test.git

-Install all the dependencies using composer

-    composer install

 Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env